-Current data show a slight decrease in the proportion of doctors who reported they had made changes between the post-RPR and 12-month surveys.
-Looking at the characteristics of the different groups it appears that the doctors who did not maintain changes were still positive about RPR.
+Current data show a slight decrease in the proportion of doctors who reported they had made changes between the post-RPR and 12 month surveys.
+Looking at the characteristics of the different groups it appears that the doctors who did not maintain changes were still positive about RPR and may have misreported changes at 12 months.

-The majority of those who intended to make changes in the post-RPR survey reported they had not made any changes at 12-months.
+The majority of those who intended to make changes in the post-RPR survey reported they had not made any changes at 12 months.
 Those who intended to make changes were less positive about RPR compared to those who made changes but not as negative as those who did not.
-This suggests that changes are more likely to happen if they are made close to the time of feedback.
+This suggests that changes are potentially more likely to happen if they are made close to the time of feedback.